 Even though the possibility that any given discharger would choose to implement a specific toxicity control as a method of complying with the Provisions is a speculative possibility, for purposes of informing decision makers and the public, a discussion on the costs of projects that include upgrading a wastewater treatment facility to tertiary treatment and advanced treatment is discussed below.

-In the Economic Analysis of Proposed Water Quality Objectives for Mercury in the State of California Abt Associates considered the cost of upgrading a wastewater treatment facility from secondary to tertiary treatment (SWRCB 2017).
-The analysis specifically considered addition of four different types of filters that would improve the water treatment process and remove additional toxicants from effluent.
+In the Economic Analysis (Appendix R) of Proposed Water Quality Objectives for Mercury in the State of California, Abt Associates considered the cost of upgrading a wastewater treatment facility from secondary to tertiary treatment.
+The analysis specifically considered the costs associated with addition of four different types of filters that would improve the water treatment process and remove additional toxicants from effluent.
 The types of filters considered in the analysis are deep bed granular media filters, clothe media filters, high-rate disk filters, and compressible synthetic media filters.
+(SWRCB 2017, p.
+R-47).
+These types of filters were considered because of their effectiveness in removing mercury from water.
+Other filters may be more appropriate for other types of toxicants.